marcinwrochna/www-app/README.txt

 - passed directly to the _(), N_() functions,
 - enclosed in double brackets {{string}}, or
 - defined in a parseTable column with a t modifier.
-When you add/change a string to be translated, run respectively:
+When you add/change a string to be translated, run
-- cd locale; xgettext -k_ --from-code utf-8 -o auto.pot --no-wrap ../*.php ../*/*.php
-- manually edit templates.pot
-- manually edit tables.pot
-TODO automate that process.
-Then run  (still inside locale/, replacing pl_PL with all the langs you need)
-	msgcat auto.pot tables.pot templates.pot > messages.pot
-	msgmerge -U pl_PL/LC_MESSAGES/messages.po messages.pot
-Then fill each language's messages.po (with an editor like poEdit).

-For details see locale/README.txt
+	cd locale; php updateTranslations.php;
+and edit the .po files, prefferably with an editor like poEdit.
+	poedit locale/pl_PL/LC_MESSAGES/messages.po

 === icons map ===
-Whenever you add/edit an icon in images/icons/, run mapIcons.py (in images/).
+Whenever you add/edit an icon in images/icons/, run
+	cd images; ./mapIcons.py

 This is to avoid making many request for all the small icons, they're merged in one file by mapIcons.py.
 In code use getIcon() to display the icons.